Easter is almost here! And it promises to be a memorable one!

 Whoever lives and believes in Me shall never die…

 We should be living our lives here on earth for Jesus.
 We should be spreading the good news of salvation in Jesus to everyone around us.
 My pastor recently put it in perspective by sharing this.
 “Jesus is the headline, we are just the paperboy.”
 I love that statement!
-It speaks volumes to me and makes me see my role so much more clearly.
+It speaks volumes to me and makes me see my role so much clearer.

 Do you believe this?…

 God is always concerned with the condition of our heart.
 With this simple question, Jesus is prompting us to take action!
 What is the condition of our heart?
 Do we believe and trust in Jesus?
 Are we certain about where we will go when we die?
-Have we given our life over to Jesus?
+Have we given our lives over to Jesus?
 Are we living for Him right here and right now?
 These are the questions that we need to answer before we can move forward.

 I hope that you will take the time during this Easter holiday to answer these questions in your life.
 To really nail down what motivates you.

 If you haven’t accepted Jesus as your Savior yet, now is the time.
 The free gift of salvation is yours for the taking.
 If you have questions about what it means to be saved, you can read more about it in the Accepting Jesus section, or please go to your local church and ask the pastor to speak with you about it.
-I know that they will be happy to talk to you.
+I know they will be happy to talk with you.